 There’s a good reason for this.
 I find these photos boring and unimaginative.
 The shooting environment isn’t conducive to interesting photography.

 The way I see it, every single pixel in a photo bares equal importance with the next.
 It’s your job as the photographer to ensure that every part of the photo looks good.

-When you start to make your backgrounds more interesting, you’ll find that people spend more time looking at them, often without them realising the appeal of the photo.
-There are plenty of ways to do this, and we're gonna have a little look at some of them now.
+When you start to make your backgrounds more interesting, you’ll find that people spend more time looking at them.
+More often than not, they do this without even realising.

 Rule of Thirds